Oregon Metal Buildings: Prefab Sheds, Garages, Storage & Cabin Kits

 Environmental sustainability and eco-friendliness are very important to Oregonians—the state recently ranked second in a list of 2018’s ‘greenest’ states.

-Whether you’re looking to build a green home or sustainable workshop, you can count on SteelMaster’s building specialists to help you design an eco-friendly building.
+Whether you’re looking to build a green home or a sustainable workshop, you can count on SteelMaster’s building specialists to help you design an eco-friendly building.

 All SteelMaster buildings are made of at least 80 percent recycled steel and are covered in Energy Star-rated Galvalume Plus coating, which reduces energy consumption by reflecting heat.
 This keeps your building cool in the summer and warm in the winter.